femolyn1/PyBer_Analysis/README.md

 Formatting the horizontal axis in the multiline plot to resemble the graph provided in the challenge question was a bit difficult.
 Upon plotting the graph, the date format on the horizontal axis had the format 2019-01-01, and the challenge question asked us to show the months and day format ( Jan 2019, Feb, Mar , Apr).

 ## Resolution strategy
 To resolve this issue, I used the plt.xticks() funtion to view the numerical format of the dates and then added the dates into the function along with the calender month format.
-See a screen shot showing the code used to format the vertical axis below:
+See a screen shot showing the code used to format the horizontal axis below:
 ![](https://github.com/femolyn1/PyBer_Analysis/blob/master/Images/plt.xticks.png)

 # Recommendation(s)